originalworks/protocol/DDEX_messages/README.md

 The Original Works protocol uses the industry standard DDEX to communicate.

+* ERN:
-* ERN NewReleaseMessage --> To register an ISRC with our without an ISWC
+    * NewReleaseMessage --> To register an ISRC with our without an ISWC
+    * TakedownMessage --> To remove a release
 * MWN MusicalWorkNotificationMessage --> To register a ISWC and link it to an ISRC
 * DSR --> To report past revenues of an asset.